SpaceVim/SpaceVim/docs/documentation.md

 - The `Ctrl + a` binding on the command line auto-completes variable names, but in SpaceVim it moves to the cursor to the beginning of the command.

 [Send a PR](http://spacevim.org/development/) to add the differences you found in this section.

-If you still want to use this origin function, you can enable vimcompatible mode, via `vimcompatible = 1` in `[options]` section.

 ### Private Layers